romainrnt/CustomEmacs/README.md

 # CustomEmacs
-Custom Emacs configuration is a set of parameters, keyboard shortcuts, and extension modules that allow the user to customize the appearance, behavior, and features of the Emacs text editor.
-# Custom Emacs

-Custom Emacs configuration is a set of parameters, keyboard shortcuts, and extension modules that allow the user to customize the appearance, behavior, and features of the Emacs text editor.
+CustomEmacs configuration is a set of parameters, keyboard shortcuts, and extension modules that allow the user to customize the appearance, behavior, and features of the Emacs text editor.

 ## Features
 - ctrl + p: previous line (or previous command in history)